RAiU14/Network-Automations/README.md

 > Added few extra lines of code to the same Database.py file to achieve the results which were obtained through database/SQL, but by using CSV file.

 > Added few extra lines of code to the same Database.py file to achieve the results which were obtained through database/SQL, but by using json.

+> Revisted the SQL section to add the edit functionality to the existing data in a table.
 [WIP]

 [Requirement files will be added later!]